 Ericaceae (family name)

-Forage for Pollinators: Produces Nectar and Pollen for Honeybees, Bumblebees and many solitary bees which build their nests in areas of Heather.
+Forage for Pollinators: Produces Nectar and Pollen for Honeybees, Short-tongued and Long-tongued Bumblebees and many solitary bees which build their nests in areas of Heather.

 Flowering time: July, August, September, October, November.

 Growing information: NATIVE EVERGREEN SHRUB growing to 0.6 m (2ft) by 0.5 m (1ft 8in).
+Found to have medicinal and protective effects on bees.
+Research from Kew and Royal Holloway, University of London investigated plants for medicinal effects which can protect Bumblebees from parasites which live in their guts: Nectar from Calluna vulgaris had the most potent effect of those tested, and they believe this helps bees in the wild.
+Arbutus unedo and Tilia species also had some medicinal effect.
 Needs acid (Lime-free) soil.
 Hardy to minus 31ºC.
 This is a dwarf shrub that is often abundant on mountains and moorland in the UK, and from which honey is harvested as a major crop.
 The petals are concealed by the familiar purple sepals.
 An advantage to bees of growing these in a garden is that there is likely to be sufficient shelter for the bees to work the flowers in its later flowering months.
-Pollinated by Bees, flies, lepidoptera, wind.
-Noted for attracting wildlife.
+Pollinated by Bees, flies, lepidoptera.